-During the period, the Company received formal notifications (each a "Credit Event Notice") from the Beneficiary detailing occurrences of credit events on Reference Obligations within the Reference Portfolio.
+As outlined in the Transaction Documentation, the Company may receive formal notifications (each a "Credit Event Notice") from the Beneficiary detailing occurrences of credit events on Reference Obligations within the Reference Portfolio.
 A credit event means, in respect of a Reference Obligation, one or more of the following events: (a) failure to pay; (b) bankruptcy; or (c) restructuring.

-An independent verification agent appointed by the Company and the Beneficiary assessed each Credit Event Notice and provided a report for each Credit Event Notice confirming the credit events had occurred, the Reference Obligations were within the Reference Portfolio on the date the credit event occurred, the Reference Obligations met the transaction eligibility criteria and that Lloyds was the originating lender, each report being a "Credit Event Verification Report".
-The Credit Event Verification Reports did not confirm any final loss amounts payable under the Financial Guarantee as they had not been determined at that time.
+An independent verification agent appointed by the Company and the Beneficiary will assess each Credit Event Notice and provide a report for each Credit Event Notice confirming the a credit event has occurred, the Reference Obligations are within the Reference Portfolio on the date the credit event occurs, the Reference Obligations meet the transaction eligibility criteria and that Lloyds is the originating lender, each report being a "Credit Event Verification Report".

 Delivery of a Credit Event Notice and the associated Credit Event Verification Report constitute the satisfaction of the required conditions to settlement (the "Conditions to Settlement") in respect of each Reference Obligation.

-Upon satisfaction of the Conditions to Settlement for the Reference Obligations where a failure to pay or bankruptcy occurred, the calculation agent calculated the initial payment due from the Company to the Beneficiary as an initial loss protection payment (the "Initial Loss Amount") in accordance with the Transaction Documentation.
-This was an amount equal to 35% of the protected proportion amount.
+Upon satisfaction of the Conditions to Settlement for the Reference Obligations where a failure to pay or bankruptcy occurs, the calculation agent calculates the initial payment due from the Company to the Beneficiary as an initial loss protection payment (the "Initial Loss Amount") in accordance with the Transaction Documentation.
+This is an amount equal to either 35% or 45% of the protected proportion amount, depending on the borrower rating model used by Lloyds.
 No Initial Loss Amount is calculated, or is payable, in respect of Reference Obligations that have been subject to a restructuring.

-Accordingly, the Company paid 23 Initial Loss Amounts (2019: 12) totalling £672,000 in the year to 31 December 2020 (2019: £506,000) by liquidating the collateral held on deposit.
+Accordingly, the Company paid 1 Initial Loss Amount (2019: 0) totalling £11,000 in the year to 31 December 2020 (2019: £nil) by liquidating the collateral held on deposit.

-Determination of each final loss is established following confirmation that no further recoveries are expected and the calculation of all recoveries for that Reference Obligation have been finalised.
-Following confirmation of the final loss by the verification agent, the net protection payment then due is the Protected Proportion of the total loss less the Initial Loss Amount (the "Final Protection Amount").
-If the Final Protection Amount is a positive value, the Company is required to pay such amount to the Beneficiary.
-Should such Final Protection Amount be a negative value, the Beneficiary is required to pay such absolute value to the Company.
-During the period the Beneficiary paid back Final Protection Amounts totalling £311,000 (2019: £619,000) to the Company.
+Determination of each final loss will be established following confirmation that no further recoveries are expected and the calculation of all recoveries for that Reference Obligation have been finalised.
+Following confirmation of the final loss by the verification agent, the net protection payment then due will be the protected proportion of the total loss less the Initial Loss Amount (the "Final Protection Amount").
+If the Final Protection Amount is a positive value, the Company will be required to pay such amount to the Beneficiary.
+Should such Final Protection Amount be a negative value, the Beneficiary will be required to pay such absolute value to the Company.